 - Hummus on a slice of bread with a side of veggies

-- Pasta with butter, parmesan cheese, a sprinkle of garlic salt and a side of veggies
+- Pasta with butter, parmesan cheese, a sprinkle of garlic powder and salt and a side of veggies

-- Refried bean and cheese burritos for older toddlers
+- Refried bean and cheese burritos or breakfast burritos for older toddlers

 - Any leftovers from our adult dinner the night before that aren’t too spiced and are relatively soft to chew

-- Slices of apple with a side of “dip” (the dip is actually just yogurt)
+- Slices of apple with a side of “dip” (the dip is actually yogurt!)

 - Dry cereal

-- Cracker “sandwiches” made by putting some spreadable cheese in between two crackers and I usually give it to them with a side of fruit
+- Cracker “sandwiches” made by putting some spreadable cheese in between two crackers, served with a side of fruit

 - Fruit, usually bananas or grapes